 Taking a calm and measured approach to self-improvement, Kallio shares her professional insights into the process of self-reflection, using practical, real life examples to equip readers with the necessary tools to analyse their own lives, realise what it is that brings them happiness, and start working towards achieving it.
 Kallio’s founding mantra is that happiness comes from experiencing a whole range of emotions, from joy to sorrow; enthusiasm to disappointment.
 Key areas she addresses include:

-*according to the independent World Happiness Report 2019 conducted by Gallup and the OECD’s Better Life Index
+*according to the United Nations World Happiness Report 2022 conducted by Gallup and the OECD’s Better Life Index

 Maaret Kallio (b.
 1977) is a leading cognitive analytic psychotherapist, sexual counselling specialist, and mindfulness coach.
 An NACS-qualified sexual therapist, she is the former chairperson for the Nordic Association of Clinical Sexology as well as an ambassador of World Vision Finland.
 Since 2012, she has written a column on the topic of resolute kindness for Helsingin Sanomat, Finland’s leading broadsheet.
-Her debut non-fiction book, Dare to be Kind (Lujasti lempea, WSOY 2016) became an immediate bestseller in Finland, selling almost 60,000 copies to date.
+Her first non-fiction book, Resolutely Kind (Lujasti lempea, WSOY 2016) became an immediate bestseller in Finland.

 Netherlands (AW Bruna)